Source: University of Nebraska

-LINCOLN, Neb. -- Large areas of rangeland in the western half of Nebraska are at high risk for serious grasshopper infestations this year, University of Nebraska-Lincoln entomologists say.
+Large areas of rangeland in western Nebraska were at high risk to grasshopper infestations last year; however, this year could be worse, UNL entomologists say.

-Ranchers in these high-risk areas should be prepared to monitor the build-up of grasshopper densities during the hatching and early development periods from mid-May through June, said Bob Wright, entomologist in the university's Institute of Agriculture and Natural Resources.
+Once again, ranchers in these high-risk areas should be prepared to monitor the build-up of grasshopper densities during the hatching and early development periods from mid-May through June, said Bob Wright, UNL entomologist.

 Even though the potential is high in these areas, the actual impact of grasshoppers will be determined largely by two factors:

-- Rainfall -- In areas with ample rainfall, fewer problems will materialize because of the increased grass growth, resulting in less pressure for grass.
-Dry conditions that limit grass growth result in a greater value for the available forage and a greater need to manage grasshopper populations.
+Rainfall: In areas with ample rainfall, fewer problems will materialize because of the increased grass growth, resulting in less pressure for grass.
+Additionally, wet weather improves conditions for pathogens (e.g., fungi) that attack grasshoppers.
+Dry conditions that limit grass growth and depress insect pathogens result in a greater value for the available forage and a greater need to manage grasshopper populations.
 Healthier, more vigorous grass growth equals fewer grasshopper problems.